onehungrybird/Data-Lit-Assignment-Stats-and-Probability-/README.md

    Part 1:
    Follow the “Histograms and Density Plots in Python” tutorial to figure out which airline is most likely to get you to your destination    on time.

-   Download the data file (formatted_flights.csv) here Tell us which airline you choose and why.
+   Download the data file (formatted_flights.csv) here

+   Tell us which airline you choose and why.

    Part 2:
    Use the same airline data to demonstrate (or disprove) the four aspects of the Central Limit Theorem (from Central Limit Theorem video)

    Hint: take repeated random samples of a specific size and measure the mean and standard deviation of each one.

    Graph your results.

    Does it look like a normal distribution?

    How does sample size affect your results?

+   DataSet link is Available Here : https://media.githubusercontent.com/media/WillKoehrsen/Data-Analysis/master/univariate_dist/data/formatted_flights.csv